Managing Developer Workspaces

 Creating custom devfiles

-When creating a devfile ensure that it uses the IBM Developer for z/OS on Dev Spaces container image that provides the capabilities needed for enterprise development projects.
-When you create a workspace from the stack, you will get that image automatically.
-You can copy that devfile, paste into your projects' Git repository, and make modifications for your needs.
-Use the following minimal template if you plan to create a devfile from scratch.
+When creating a devfile ensure that it uses the IBM Developer for z/OS on Dev Spaces container image (called "ibm-wazi-for-devspaces-sidecar") that provides the capabilities needed for enterprise development projects.
+You can copy the default devfile shown below, paste it into your projects' Git repository, and make modifications.

 Simple devfile for enterprise development projects using the IBM Developer for z/OS on Dev Spaces image: